1Px-Vision/Vision-Based-Off-Road-Hazard-Detection-for-Freespace-Navigation/Project_Sensor_Fusion_and_Object_Tracking/README.md

 This project utilizes the Waymo Open Dataset, leveraging real-world data collected from LiDAR sensors.
 The project requirements are outlined below, categorized by sections:

 ## Section 1: Compute LiDAR Point Cloud from Range Image
-* Convert the "range" and "intensity" channels of the range image to 8-bit format.
+1. Convert the "range" and "intensity" channels of the range image to 8-bit format.
-* Visualize the results using OpenCV.
+2. Visualize the results using OpenCV.
 (Task ID: S1_EX1)
-* Visualize the point cloud using the Open3D module.
+3. Visualize the point cloud using the Open3D module.
-* Identify 10 images containing vehicles.
+4. Identify 10 images containing vehicles.
 (Task ID: S1_EX2)

+## Section 2: Create Bird's-Eye View (BEV) from LiDAR Point Cloud
+1. Transform the LiDAR coordinates from x,y [meters] to x,y [pixels], based on the width and height of the BEV map.
+(Task ID: S2_EX1)
+2. Adjust the intensity values to ensure vehicles are visible.
+(Task ID: S2_EX2)
+3. Compare results from two approaches:
+    * Normalizing the height within each BEV map pixel.
+    * Filling the "height" channel.
+(Task ID: S2_EX3)

 # Sensor Fusion and Tracking